-Paragraph 23(6) of the Code reads as follows:

-The relevant person must not enter into a business relationship with a customer that is introduced by an introducer unless written terms of business are in place between the relevant person and the introducer and, despite subparagraphs (4) and (5), those terms of business require in all cases the introducer to -

-- (a) verify the identity of all customers introduced to the relevant person sufficiently to comply with the AML/CFT requirements; - (b) take reasonable measures to verify the identity of the beneficial owner (if any); - (c) establish and maintain a record of the evidence of identity for at least 5 years calculated in accordance with paragraph 33(1); - establish and maintain records of all transactions between the introducer and the customer if the records are concerned with or arise out of the introduction (whether directly or indirectly) for at least 5 years calculated in accordance with paragraph 33(1); - (e) supply to the relevant person immediately on request, copies of the evidence verifying the identity of the customer and the beneficial owner (if any) and all other customer due diligence information held by the introducer in any particular case; - (f) supply to the relevant person immediately copies of the evidence verifying the identity of the customer and the beneficial owner (if any) and all other customer due diligence information, in accordance with paragraphs 10(1), 12(1), 17(1) or 19(1) (as applicable), held by the introducer in any particular case if - (i) the introducer is to cease trading; - (ii) the introducer is to cease doing business with the customer; - (iii) the relevant person informs the introducer that it no longer intends to rely on the terms of business entered into under this paragraph;
+Other business relationships established by the Eligible Introducer with the accepting business which are associated with the applicant for business or any of its principals.
+Should bearer shares be subsequently issued (after the opening of the account) such that the "Yes" box needs ticking in EIC 2.1, an updated form should be supplied to the accepting financial services business without delay.
+An officer or authorised signatory of a regulated financial service business will be a suitable certifier.
+An acceptable "certified copy" document should be an accurate and complete copy of the original such that the certifier will sign and date the copy document (printing his name clearly in capitals underneath) and clearly indicate his position or capacity on it and provide his contact details.
+The certifier must state that it is a true copy of the original as per Section 4.10 of the AML/CFT Handbook.
+Paragraph 23(6) of the Code reads as follows: The relevant person must not enter into a business relationship with a customer that is introduced by an introducer unless written terms of business are in place between the relevant person and the introducer and, despite subparagraphs (4) and (5), those terms of business require in all cases the introducer to - (a) verify the identity of all customers introduced to the relevant person sufficiently to comply with the AML/CFT requirements; (b) take reasonable measures to verify the identity of the beneficial owner (if any); (c) establish and maintain a record of the evidence of identity for at least 5 years calculated in accordance with paragraph 33(1); (d) establish and maintain records of all transactions between the introducer and the customer if the records are concerned with or arise out of the introduction (whether directly or indirectly) for at least 5 years calculated in accordance with paragraph 33(1); (e) supply to the relevant person immediately on request, copies of the evidence verifying the identity of the customer and the beneficial owner (if any) and all other customer due diligence information held by the introducer in any particular case; (f) supply to the relevant person immediately copies of the evidence verifying the identity of the customer and the beneficial owner (if any) and all other customer and the beneficial owner (if any) and all other customer and the beneficial owner (if any) and all other customer and the beneficial owner (if any) and all other customer and the beneficial owner (if any) and all other customer and the beneficial owner (if any) and all other customer due diligence information, in accordance with paragraphs 10(1), 12(1), 17(1) or 19(1) (as applicable), held by the introducer is no cease doing business with the customer; (ii) the introducer is to cease doing business with the customer; (iii) the introducer is to cease doing business with the customer;